Central Tibet Tour 8 Days Map

 • Visa Note: Group travel is required to obtain the Tibet travel permit.
 A minimum of 4 participants is necessary for processing the group visa.

-Conclusion: Highlights of Your Central Tibet Journey
+Conclusion: Central Tibet Tour Journey

 • Historic Monasteries: From Samye to Tashilhunpo, each monastery revealed layers of Tibetan Buddhist history, architecture, and monastic life.